-Facebook has launched a new service to let people more easily transfer their images and videos from the social network to other storage services.
+Late last year Facebook launched a new service to let people more easily transfer their images and videos from the social network to other storage services.
+It trialled the feature in Ireland but is now rolling it out more widely, with users in the US and Canada getting access as of today.

-In a blog post about the feature, Steve Satterfield, Facebook's director of privacy and public policy, says that the tool is rooted in the principle that "if you share data with one service, you should be able to move it to another".
+In a blog post about the feature from its initial, Steve Satterfield, Facebook's director of privacy and public policy, said that the tool is rooted in the principle that "if you share data with one service, you should be able to move it to another".
 While users have long been able to download their data from Facebook, and could then upload it elsewhere, the new tool should make it far easier and less laborious to do so.

 Of course, the current climate means that the security of transfers like this is paramount.
 Satterfield details that the transfer will be encrypted, and cannot be initiated without the user in question re-entering their password, to ensure that people don't make off with imagery without permission.